-The UAW strike against General Motors: Week 2
+UAW's GM strike rumored to extend until rank-and-file members approve tentative agreement

 The strike by 49,000 auto workers started last Monday morning after their four-year contract expired.

-They're seeking a bigger slice of GM's profits, new products to manufacture plants GM wants to close, a path to permanent jobs for temporary workers and other items.
+They're seeking a bigger slice of GM's profits, new products to manufacturing plants GM wants to close, a path to permanent jobs for temporary workers and other items.

 GM wants to lower labor costs so they're closer to rates of compensation for workers at U.S. factories owned by foreign automakers.